Carpool129/sql/guide.md

 |`avg`| calculates the average of a column|
 |`count`| counts how many rows are in a column|

-you cannot use aggregate functions in with `where`. instead, use `having` to filter data based on values from aggregate functions.
+use `having` to filter data based on values from aggregate functions. that is because `where` filters row before aggregation, and `having` filters it afterwards.

 you can use `distinct` with aggregate functions.
 ```sql